Subscribe

 Why is my dog throwing up bile and not eating?

 If your pup is vomiting in the mornings and evenings or vomiting yellow fluid, they may have bilious vomiting syndrome (BVS).
-BVS causes decreased appetite and overproduction of bile in the stomach causes vomiting.
+BVS causes decreased appetite and overproduction of bile can cause vomiting.

 Why is my dog not eating but drinking water?

 It’s a good sign if your dog continues to drink water.
-In fact, it could be an indicator that your dog’s lack of eating comes down to their being picky.
+It could be an indicator that your dog’s lack of eating comes down to their being picky.
 Monitor your dog to see if their appetite returns.